 Chris Dowsett

-BI Vs. DI – There Is A Difference.
+4. BI Vs. DI – There Is A Difference.

 Business intelligence (BI) involves collecting, analyzing, and visualizing data to provide insights into business operations and performance.
 It primarily focuses on descriptive analytics and reporting.

+a.
 BI Focused On Insights Vs DI Focused On Making Decisions.

-DI goes beyond BI by incorporating predictive and prescriptive analytics to support decision-making in real-time.
-While BI provides historical and current data analysis, decision intelligence platforms use advanced algorithms to forecast future outcomes and recommend optimal actions in real-time.
+DI goes beyond BI by incorporating predictive and prescriptive analytics within a software platform.
+As a result, decision platforms directly support decision-makers to make the best decisions.
+While BI provides historical and current data analysis, decision intelligence platforms use advanced algorithms to forecast future outcomes and recommend optimal actions for a specific decision.
 For example, BI may provide a report on sales performance by region.
-While decision intelligence can predict future sales trends and suggest targeted marketing campaigns for each region on demand.
+On the other hand, Decision Intelligence can predict future sales trends and suggest targeted marketing campaigns for each region on demand.

+b.
 Static BI Platforms Vs Dynamic DI Platforms.

 For more related articles from SC Tech Insights, see my articles on decision science.